CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 How to Mix Breast Milk and Formula

-Mixing breast milk and formula is relatively straightforward: “Mix the formula first as you normally would, then add some breast milk to the bottle,” says Shu.
+The CDC advises breastfeeding or feeding baby with breast milk first, and then feeding baby the formula.
+But if your provider has given you the go-ahead to mix the two in the same bottle, “Mix the formula first as you normally would, then add some breast milk to the bottle,” says Shu.

 If you’re using powder (or concentrated) formula, start by measuring formula and water as directed on the label, according to UPMC Health Beat.
 Then, prepare it according to the directions.
 Ready-to-use formula is, as the name suggests, ready to use straight out of the bottle.